-APPROVED ROCKET ENGINES
+APPROVED ROCKET MOTORS

-Your rocket must be powered only by commercially-made model rocket engines that are safetycertified by the NAR and listed on the final NAR Engine Certification List at www.rocketcontest.org.
+Your rocket must be powered only by commercially-made model rocket motors that are safety-certified by the NAR and listed on the final NAR Engine Certification List at www.rocketcontest.org.

 Performance Hobbies will support advance (pre-paid) orders for delivery at the Finals.
-They have engines of all types, plus other supplies such as parachutes.
-IF YOU CANNOT TRAVEL BY AUTO TO THE FINALS WITH YOUR ENGINES (see below) YOU SHOULD ORDER THEM IN ADVANCE, FOR DELIVERY ON-SITE AT THE FINALS.
-Do not count on Performance Hobbies happening to have the motor that you need at their sales operation at the Finals, please order whatever you need in advance and it will be delivered to you Friday evening at TARC Registration.
+They have motors of all types, plus other supplies such as parachutes.
+IF YOU CANNOT TRAVEL BY AUTO TO THE FINALS WITH YOUR MOTORS (see below) YOU SHOULD ORDER THEM IN ADVANCE, FOR DELIVERY ON-SITE AT THE FINALS.
+Do not count on Performance Hobbies happening to have the motor that you need at the Finals, order whatever you need in advance and it will be delivered to you Friday evening at TARC Registration.
 Performance Hobbies is operated by Ken Allen and can be reached at: